ELIGIBILITY OF PUPILS

 (c) in all cup and shield matches five substitutes may be used from five nominated.

-(d) at all age groups up to and including Under 16 level, players substituted are able to rejoin the match at a later stage.
+(d) at all ages, players substituted are able to rejoin the match at a later stage.

 3) All trophies shall be competed for annually.
 At the conclusion of the final tie the trophy for the competition shall be handed over to the representative of the winning association or school, who shall acknowledge receipt of the trophy and undertake to return it in good order and condition to the Secretary of the appropriate Standing Committee of Council, when called upon to do so, and in any case not later than 1st April of the ensuing year.